History of Formaldehyde

 The History of Formaldehyde

 Formaldehyde is a naturally occurring organic compound composed of carbon, hydrogen and oxygen.
-It has a simple chemical structure of CH2O.
+Although it has a simple chemical structure – CH2O – formaldehyde demonstrates a strong diversity of properties, both chemical and physical.

 About 13.7 billion years ago…

-Formaldehyde was first reported in 1859 by Alexander Mikhailovich Butlerov when he attempted to synthesize methylene glycol.
+Moving up in time, formaldehyde was first reported in 1859 by Alexander Mikhailovich Butlerov when he attempted to synthesise methylene glycol.

 Alexander Mikhailovich Butlerov